Vegan pub eats and tasty beer at Rooster Fish Brewing.

 For our main dishes, we both went with veggie burgers.
 Justin ordered the Portobello Burger, and I ordered the Black Bean Burger.
 Each burger came with a tasty little bean and corn salad on the side.
 We didn’t notice this until after we ordered our beers, but each menu selection has their own suggested “beer pairing”.
 Even though we didn’t drink the suggested beer with our burgers, the meal and our beer choices were great matches for one another!

-Both burgers were cooked perfectly, were extremely flavorful, and it was definitely the kind of meal we were looking for after a day spent hiking around the gorge at Watkins Glen!
-We would gladly return to Wildflower Cafe for another meal, or even another pint at the adjoining Crooked Rooster Brewpub.
-If you’re looking for vegan food at Wildflower Cafe, you’ve come to the right place!
+Both burgers were cooked perfectly, were extremely flavorful, and it was definitely the kind of meal we were looking for after a day spent hiking around the gorge at Watkins Glen.
+We would gladly return for another meal or another pint.
+Here’s the perfect way to plan your day in Watkins Glen, including where to hike, eat, and sleep.

 223 – 301 N. Franklin S